cockroachdb/docs/v2.0/architecture/sql-layer.md

 toc: false
 ---

-The SQL Layer of CockroachDB's architecture exposes its SQL API to developers, and converts these statements into key-value operations used by the rest of the database.
+The SQL Layer of CockroachDB's architecture exposes its SQL API to developers, which lets applications interact with the data stored in CockroachDB.
+After receiving SQL RPCs, the SQL Layer converts these requests into key-value operations used by the rest of the database.

 {{site.data.alerts.callout_info}}If you haven't already, we recommend reading the <a href="overview.html">Architecture Overview</a>.{{site.data.alerts.end}}